72hrs in Lisbon

 Set on movie-set looking ground of an old manufacturing district, the LX Factory is a great place to get away from the more touristic parts and hang out amid the design firms, production studios, restaurants and shops — all having a design-centred focus.
 The 1300 Taberna Restaurant is set in an amazing space with industrial skylights and amid comforting folks.
 Another great gem is the Ler Devagar bookstore, often cited as one of the most beautiful bookstores in the world!

-When in the bustling neighborhood of Bairro Alto, you must catch the views from Sao Jorge from Jardim de São Pedro de Alcântara.
+When in the bustling neighborhood of Bairro Alto, you must catch the views of the Castelo de São Jorge from Jardim de São Pedro de Alcântara.
 We enjoyed the Jardim do Príncipe Real after a sunday scroll for a coffee in the morning, also known for being such a cool place to have after-work cocktails.
 If you are a foodie, El Gordo Tapas is not to be overlooked, it's an amphitheater of eating on the steps.
 Our favourite meal in the area must have been at The Decadente, a restaurant/bar known for serving the finest portuguese cuisine.
 It is secretly inside The Independente Hostel & Suites, a definite stop for travellers and guests.
 For integrating with the locals more, it is best to rent an apartment with StayinBest.
 This Pritzker Award winning project will make you feel at home.

 We fell in love with the rooftops scenario like that of Topo Chiado above Rua do Carmo, amazing food at A Cevicheria by Chef Kiko Martins in Príncipe Real neighbourhood and O Prego da Peixaria's insanely delicious shrimp burgers and sipping on fine wine with a bite of 5J (5 Jotas) rated ham from Extremadura, Spain at Palácio Chiado.
 The city knows how to entertain, as everywhere we have been to has offered not only great food but a good service and ambience as well.